bitbot-irc/bitbot/modules/permissions/README.md

 ### Registering user

-Join a channel that BitBo is in (he'll automatically join #bitbot with default configuration) and then type
+Join a channel that BitBot is in (he'll automatically join #bitbot with default configuration) and then type

 > /msg &lt;botnick> register <password>